Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Introduction

 \section{Introduction}

 Scientific literature understanding tasks, such as paper classification \cite{zhang2023effect}, citation prediction \cite{bhagavatula2018content}, scientific literature search \cite{voorhees2021trec}, and recommendation \cite{kanakia2019scalable}, have received increasing attention because they can be broadly applied to academic service platforms \cite{tang2008arnetminer,sinha2015overview,ammar2018construction}, and more importantly, uncover knowledge structures to accelerate scientific discovery \cite{naik2022literature,chandak2023building}.
-Recent studies have demonstrated the effectiveness of pre-trained language models (LMs) \cite{beltagy2019scibert,gu2021domain,liu2022oag} in these tasks as they generate high-quality scientific text representations, especially when the PLMs are further tuned via contrastive learning.
-For example, MICoL \cite{zhang2022metadata} proposes a metadata-induced contrastive learning technique and can perform extreme multi-label paper classification with more than 10,000 candidate classes; SPECTER \cite{cohan2020specter} and SciNCL \cite{ostendorff2022neighborhood} leverage citation information to create positive and negative paper pairs and achieve remarkable performance in predicting various types of links between papers.
+Recent studies have demonstrated the effectiveness of pre-trained language models (LMs) \cite{beltagy2019scibert,gu2021domain,liu2022oag} in these tasks as they generate high-quality scientific text representations, especially when the LMs are further tuned via contrastive learning.
+For example, MICoL \cite{zhang2022metadata} proposes a metadata-induced contrastive learning that can perform extreme multi-label paper classification with more than 10,000 classes; SPECTER \cite{cohan2020specter} and SciNCL \cite{ostendorff2022neighborhood} leverage citation information to create training pairs and achieve remarkable performance in predicting various types of links between papers.